 We believe this is simply not good enough.

 Many of us at Callaly weren’t aware of how little governance there is until we researched the manufacturing process.
-Callaly’s head of product development Ewa Radziwon says: “I was shocked to discover there were so few regulations and quality standards in femcare manufacturing.
+Callaly’s co-founder and head of product Ewa Radziwon says: “I was shocked to discover there were so few regulations and quality standards in femcare manufacturing.
 We decided to have higher standards when it came to making our Tampliners.”